RVRX/blog/posts/unraid.md

 Well this wasn't good lol.

-Googling around in despair I find that almost everyone everywhere seems to either reference or copy/paste their answer to the "I used the wrong PSU cable" problem from [this hddoracle.com thread](https://archive.ph/8giHG).
+Googling around in despair I find that almost everyone everywhere seems to either reference or copy/paste their answer to the "I used the wrong PSU cable" problem from <a href="https://archive.ph/8giHG" target="_blank">this hddoracle.com thread</a>.
 So to sum it up there is a Transient Voltage Suppression (TVS) diode on the inner-side of the exposed PCB on the back of the drive whose job is [includes] to prevent overvoltages from making it to the inner-workings of the drive by short-circuiting itself out.

 ![hdd pcb](../img/unraid/hdd_pcb.jpg)